 What are the primary health benefits of drinking green tea with ginger?

-Are there any side effects of drinking green tea with ginger?
+What type of green tea works best with ginger?

 yes